dansteingart/duestat/README.md

 node server.js /your/duestat/port > out.tsv
 ```
 You now have a server going at `http://localhost:3200`.
 You can  send/get commands from the server via your favorite `REST` doer (I like python requests).
 See `example_scripts/example.py` for a fairly complete trial/error script.

+# FAQ

+_Q: Why put ADCs on the DACs?
+We could use those ADCs for other things._
+A: Because I've learned the hard way (TM) to double check what the DACs are doing, especially under load.
+If you need more ADCs it's really easy to add those via I2C.
+Fast well integrated DACs are worth their weight in gold.